saanvi-burle/Student-Engagement/README.md

 - click view details button for any facilitator
 - video or camera opens and detects emotion with green square
 - press q to quit or exit
-- as soon as you exit, analysis is shown on page# Student-Engagement
+- as soon as you exit, analysis is shown on page